-Hieronymus Bosch, the artist who painted The Garden of Earthly Delights, was born, we think, about 1450 and died in 1516.
-He was born and worked his whole life in a place called “s’-Hertogenbosch”—today, a quiet city in Holland near the border with modern Belgium.
-Bosch lived when the Netherlands was still a unified state and ‘s-Hertogenbosch (which means “the Duke’s Woods” and is the source of his name) was then one of the four largest cities in Brabant, an important duchy under Burgundian control.
+Hieronymus Bosch, the artist who painted The Garden of Earthly Delights, was born about 1450 and died in 1516.
+He was born and worked his entire life in a place called “s’-Hertogenbosch”—today, a quiet city in Holland near the border with modern Belgium.
+Bosch lived when the Netherlands was still a unified state and ‘s-Hertogenbosch (meaning “the Duke’s Woods” and is the source of his name) was then one of the four largest cities in Brabant, an important duchy under Burgundian control.

 Learn more about Netherlandish art in the 16th Century

 The Apocalyptic Atmosphere of ‘s-Hertogenbosch

 When viewing the Garden of Earthly Delights, do not allow Freudian fantasies or the Surrealist art of the 20th century to mislead you when analyzing the various details here.
 A modern reading might be of some relevance, but not as relevant as the knowledge that Bosch and his contemporaries lived their lives in the presumption of damnation.
 Sin surrounded them, and they would inevitably succumb to it.
 If they did not die absolved of their sins, the certainty of damnation faced them.
 This certitude must have been especially intense in the city of ‘s-Hertogenbosch, which was home to a large number of religious institutions—by 1526, it was estimated that one of every 19 persons in the city was associated with a religious order of one sort or another, whether lay or sacred.